westphallm1/AoMM-Cross-Mod-Sample/README.md

 select enemies to attack based on AoMM's target selection tactics, and, in the case of pets, automatically scale in damage and travel speed based on the player's combat pet level.

+## Requirements
+* Make sure your build.txt has `loadAfter = AmuletOfManyMinions` added to it to ensure proper mod load order, as some calls depend on that order.

+* Make sure you do nothing unconventional regarding spawning of your pets - Always apply your buff before the pet projectile spawns.

 ## Mod Structure

 The sample mod's files are located in the following sub-directories.
 Each file demonstrates